ramraaj25/noobot-chatbot/README.md

 ## Usage:

--- pip install requirements.txt
+-- pip install requirements.txt<br />
--- run bot.py
+-- run bot.py<br />
--- to train the bot using custom list of statements replace the "# List of statements here" with the list of your personalized statements in train.py and run train.py.
+-- to train the bot using custom list of statements replace the "# List of statements here" with the list of your personalized statements in train.py and run train.py.<br />
--- enter 'bye' to exit.
+-- enter 'bye' to exit.<br /><br />

 Corpus used for training - "chatterbot.corpus.english"